Flood Watch issued for Central Marion, Eastern Alachua, Gilchrist, Western Alachua by NWS - NewsBreak

 Flood Watch issued for Central Marion, Eastern Alachua, Gilchrist, Western Alachua by NWS

-Effective: 2021-08-03 00:18:00 EDT Expires: 2021-08-04 04:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2021-08-03 14:26:00 EDT Expires: 2021-08-04 14:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: Central Marion; Eastern Alachua; Gilchrist; Western Alachua FLOOD WATCH IN EFFECT THROUGH WEDNESDAY EVENING The National Weather Service in Jacksonville has issued a * Flood Watch for a portion of northern Florida, including the following areas, Central Marion, Eastern Alachua, Gilchrist, Western Alachua and Western Marion. * Through Wednesday evening. * The National Weather Service in Jacksonville has issued a Flood Watch for portions of inland northeast Florida.
-Heavy rainfall totals of 4 to 8 inches is forecast, which may lead to flooding.alerts.weather.gov
+Target Area: Central Marion; Eastern Alachua; Gilchrist; Western Alachua; Western Marion FLOOD WATCH REMAINS IN EFFECT THROUGH WEDNESDAY EVENING The Flood Watch continues for * A portion of northern Florida, including the following areas, Central Marion, Eastern Alachua, Gilchrist, Western Alachua and Western Marion. * Through Wednesday evening. * The National Weather Service in Jacksonville has issued a Flood Watch for portions of north central Florida and the Suwannee Valley.
+Additional rainfall of 2 to 3 inches is forecast through Wednesday, with locally higher totals possible, which may lead to flooding, particularly at urban and low lying, flood prone locations.alerts.weather.gov

 Comments / 0